GerardWassink/elevator.py/README.md

 And because I didn't want to have two terminal screens open, as a third part I created a script **`elev`** that starts the main engine in the background and then boots up the remote.

+Later I rebuild the code to make use of the MQTT message broker instead of a sequential file.

+Program messages were just printed to the terminal screen, causing the need for the elevator control program to be open during operation.
+I rebuild the code to spit out messages to another MQTT queue for the elevator_remote program to fetch is and display them on a curse windowed screen.

 ## Libraries
 The libraries used in this project are:
 * ADAFRUIT_MotorHAT, used for